Nathan Dimond, Head Chef

 Nathan has also worked on private yachts for Russian oligarchs and in an Irish President’s house, yet his ethos has always remained the same a commitment to working with healthy, earthy foods that taste great and are produced as locally as possible.

-Nathan was married at Lyons to his wife, TK, the estate manager’s daughter.
-They now live there, with their TK-month old child.
+Nathan was married at Lyons to his wife, the estate manager’s daughter.
+They now live there, with their 18-month old child.

 Martijn Kajuiter, Executive Chef